 This tofu comes together in a few easy steps and takes less than 30 minutes to make from start to finish.

-STEP 2: Heat a large nonstick skillet or wok with 1-2 tsp of vegetable oil on medium heat.
+STEP 7: Heat a large nonstick skillet or wok with 1-2 tsp of vegetable oil (or olive oil) on medium heat.
 Once the pan has been heated add the tofu and stir fry the cubes until golden brown and crispy on all sides.

-STEP 3: Reduce the heat to low and add the sesame sauce.
+STEP 8: Reduce the heat to low and add the sesame sauce.
 Stir the tofu well until all the cubes are coated.
 The sauce will bubble up a lot if the pan is too hot.
+Cook everything for a few minutes to caramelize the exterior.

 In this recipe, I’m pan-frying the tofu since it is the fastest method.